 Government Enforcement & Corporate Investigations

-Mr. Aghaian has represented numerous companies and corporate executives in a variety of internal investigations and white collar defense matters, involving: bribery, the Foreign Corrupt Practices Act (FCPA), procurement fraud relating to government contractors, the False Claims Act, ITAR and other export control violations, the Lacey Act, and misbranded and adulterated drugs in violation of FDA regulations, embezzlement and fraud under the federal mail and wire fraud statutes.
-Mr. Aghaian has also developed an expertise in the area of Iranian trade sanctions imposed by the United States and advises companies accordingly.
-Mr. Aghaian's notable engagements in the area of government enforcement and corporate investigations include:
+Ray has represented numerous companies and corporate executives in a variety of internal investigations and white collar defense matters, involving: bribery, the Foreign Corrupt Practices Act (FCPA), procurement fraud relating to government contractors, the False Claims Act, ITAR and other export control violations, the Lacey Act, misbranded and adulterated drugs in violation of FDA regulations, embezzlement and fraud under the federal mail and wire fraud statutes.
+Ray has also developed an expertise in the area of trade sanctions imposed by the United States and advises companies accordingly.
+Ray's notable engagements in the area of government enforcement and corporate investigations include:

 - Representing one of the national laboratories in an internal investigation relating to one of the greatest environmental disasters in U.S. history.